AdobeDocs/experience-platform.en/help/sources/tutorials/api/on-demand-ingestion.md

 ---
 keywords: Experience Platform;home;popular topics;flow service;
-title: Create an ad hoc flow run using the Flow Service API
+title: (Beta) Create a Flow Run for On-Demand Ingestion Using the Flow Service API
-description: This tutorial covers the steps to create an ad hoc flow run using the Flow Service API.
+description: This tutorial covers the steps to create a flow run for on-demand ingestion using the Flow Service API
 ---
-# Create an ad hoc flow run using the [!DNL Flow Service] API
+# (Beta) Create a flow run for on-demand ingestion using the [!DNL Flow Service] API

+>[!IMPORTANT]
+>
+>On-demand ingestion is currently in beta and your organization may not have access to it yet.
+The functionality described in this documentation is subject to change.

+Flow runs represent an instance of flow execution.
+For example, if a flow is scheduled to run hourly at 9:00 AM, 10:00 AM, and 11:00 AM, then you would have three instances of a flow run.
+Flow runs are specific to your particular organization.

-Ad hoc flow runs provide you with the capability to create a flow run against a given dataflow.
-This allows end users to create a flow run, based on given parameters and create an ingestion cycle, without service tokens.
+On-demand ingestion provides you with the capability to create a flow run against a given dataflow.
+This allows your users to create a flow run, based on given parameters and create an ingestion cycle, without service tokens.

-This tutorial covers the steps to create an ad hoc flow run using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+This tutorial covers the steps on how to use on-demand ingestion and create a flow run using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

 ## Getting started

 >[!NOTE]
 >
->Before you can create an ad hoc flow run using the [!DNL Flow Service] API, you must first have the flow ID of a dataflow that is scheduled for a one-time ingestion.
+>In order to create a flow run, you must first have the flow ID of a dataflow that is scheduled for one-time ingestion.

 This tutorial requires you to have a working understanding of the following components of Adobe Experience Platform: